XronosSchedulingLtd/scheduleradmindocs/osupgrade.rst

     $ sudo apt-get update
     $ sudo apt-get dist-upgrade

-  Because you already have the debian MySql packages installed, the last command will upgrade them to the ones provided by MySql themselves.
+  Because you already have the Debian MySql packages installed, the last command will upgrade them to the ones provided by MySql themselves.